pupil-labs/pupil-docs/src/alpha-lab/nerfs.md

 pip install -e .
 ```

-Cloning the nerfstudio repository at 0.1.19, and intsalling it:
+Cloning the nerfstudio repository at 0.1.19, and installing it:

 ```bash
 cd ..